Learn more about Menomonie Market Food Co-op and what sets us apart from other grocery stores.

 7. Concern for Community

-Ends statements explain why an organization exists, rather than what it does.
-Ours is: Menomonie Market will be central to a thriving, healthy community.
+Ends statements explain why an organization exists.
+Ours is: Menomonie Market Food Co-op will be central to thriving, healthy communities.
 Because of us:

 Ends statements explain why an organization exists, rather than what it does.
 Ours is: